Program Overview

 Goal 2

-The student will demonstrate advocacy skills for health and wellness at the individual and societal level.
+The student will demonstrate advocacy skills for health and wellness for all individuals and our diverse society.

 Goal 3

-The student will provide service to the community and/or to the profession.
+The student will provide service to the diverse community and/or to the profession.

 Goal 4